 ABSTRACT & COMMENTARY

-The clinical benefit of systemic glucocorticoids for patients in the emergency department (ED) with acute asthma has been clearly demonstrated, but would the addition of an inhaled steroid in the acute setting provide any further benefit?
+The clinical benefit of systemic glucocorticoids for patients in the ED with acute asthma has been clearly demonstrated, but would the addition of an inhaled steroid in the acute setting provide any further benefit?
 This is the question that Sung and colleagues asked in their randomized, controlled, double-blind trial comparing inhaled budesonide to placebo, as an adjunct to oral prednisone in acute pediatric asthma.